 About Claire Mills

-Claire Mills is a colour pencil artist who works from her garden studio in Bromsgrove, Worcestershire with assistant Peggy, an English Cocker Spaniel.
+Claire Mills is a colour pencil artist who works from her studio in Bromsgrove, Worcestershire with assistant Peggy, an English Cocker Spaniel.
 Her highly detailed, sensitive drawings pay homage to her passion for companion animals.

 Bright eyed dogs, watchful cats and much missed pets are all brought to life with thousands of layered pencil strokes – capturing not just a likeness of the animal but also expressing their vibrancy, spirit and character.